 · You will perform your duties in a professional manner and dress appropriately for your position.

 · You will behave appropriately as an example to younger people.

 · You will familiarise yourself with, understand, and adhere to Concorde International’s Safeguarding Policy.
 These will be made available to you once employment has been confirmed.

 · Flexibility and common sense are fundamental attributes for this position.

-If you are applying from outside Europe, please note that Concorde International is unable to assist in any way with work permits or visas.
+applying from outside of the UK, please note that Concorde International is unable to assist in any way with work permits or visas.

 As part of our Safer Recruitment policy all applicants need to

 provide a full employment history (explaining any gaps) and a minimum of two referees whom we will contact directly.
 Each applicant will also undergo an Enhanced Disclosure and Barring Service (DBS)